MarkPflug/Sylvan.Data.Excel/docs/Schema.md

 // uses Sylvan.Data package to create a schema definition. var schema = Schema.Parse("Id:int,Name:string,Value:decimal,ReleaseDate:date,Notes:string?");

-// creates an excel schema that can apply the above schema to an Excel worksheet. var excelSchema = new ExcelSchema(hasHeaders: true, schema);
+// creates an Excel schema that can apply the above schema to an Excel worksheet. var excelSchema = new ExcelSchema(hasHeaders: true, schema);

 using (var data = ExcelDataReader.Create("data.xlsx", new ExcelDataReaderOptions { Schema = excelSchema }))